michaelraba/youtubeVideoIdeas/README.md

 ### Step 4: Editing it all together with Effective Software

 -   **Video Software on Linux** Unfortunately there is no good video editing software for linux.
-The best bet here seems to be Davinci Resolve.
-The linux version of this was lacking capability to do basic functions like adding a voiceover track.
+The best bet here seems to be [Davinci Resolve for linux](https://www.blackmagicdesign.com/products/davinciresolve).
+This software can be installed on kde/ubuntu with a open source installer &#x2013; since Davinci provides for (I think) redhat linux OS only (link).
+However The linux version of this was lacking capability to do basic functions like adding a voiceover track (see [this forum](https://forum.blackmagicdesign.com/viewtopic.php?f=32&t=92281)).
 Such a missing basic functionality means this is not a good option.

     Besides this, no other linux video editing software stands out as a possibility.